14 Best Ways to Protect Strawberry Plants from Birds

 homemade scarecrow protecting garden and scaring birds

-Unfortunately, birds and pests will eventually figure out that your scarecrow isn’t a danger and their confidence to pick over your berries will return.
-To keep the birds guessing, move the scarecrow to a new position in your garden every week.
+Unfortunately, birds and pests will eventually figure out that your scarecrow isn’t a danger.
 A few tips:

 • Add a tie or accessories that will flutter in the breeze for extra scare